rakash/rrakash.github.io/_teaching/2019-desstats-1.md

 ---
-title: "Descriptive Statistics"
+title: 'Descriptive Statistics'
+date: 2019-05-22
 permalink: /teaching/2019-desstats-1
-date: 2019-05-22
+tags:
+  - Descriptive Statistics
+  - Python
 ---

 This is list of concepts that entails Descriptive Statistics.